kngg5/COAFinalProject/README.md

 # #1 -> Main Window
 ![Main Window](https://github.com/kngg5/COAFinalProject/blob/main/screenshots/Main%20window.png)
-> So, it's the main window, how it looks there is 3 buttons:
+> So, it's the main window, how it looks there is 3 menustrip items:
 - New Member
 - Search and Delete Member
 - Exit

 # #2 -> New Member Adding Window

-After clicking to  New Member button you will see this:
+After clicking to  New Member menu item you will see this:
 ![Main Window](https://github.com/kngg5/COAFinalProject/blob/main/screenshots/creating%20record.png)
 > It's a window where you can add records to database.
 There is two buttons:
 - Save --> Adds all data in textbox field to database